PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--isBoundToConfigTemplate` (boolean): An optional parameter to filter config template bound networks.
 If configTemplateId is set, this cannot be false.
 - `--tags` (array): An optional parameter to filter networks by tags.
 The filtering is case-sensitive.
 If tags are included, 'tagsFilterType' should also be included (see below).
 - `--tagsFilterType` (string): An optional parameter of value 'withAnyTags' or 'withAllTags' to indicate whether to return networks which contain ANY or ALL of the included tags.
 If no type is included, 'withAnyTags' will be selected.
+- `--productTypes` (array): An optional parameter to filter networks by product type.
+Results will have at least one of the included product types.
 - `--perPage` (integer): The number of entries per page returned.
 Acceptable range is 3 - 100000.
 Default is 1000.
 - `--startingAfter` (string): A token used by the server to indicate the start of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it.
 - `--endingBefore` (string): A token used by the server to indicate the end of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it.